typeofweb/reason-react-simple-starter/README.md

 Download the repository and run `npm install`.
 This will install all dependencies and set everything up.
 You're ready to go!

 ## Development
 Run `npm start`.
-This single command does 3 things:
+This command starts `webpack-dev-server` which in turn:

-* Compiles all Reason files initially into `/lib` directory
+* Compiles all Reason files thanks to `bs-loader`
-* Starts watcher on Reason files in `/src` directory
 * Starts `webpack` in a watch mode
+* Runs a server at http://localhost:8081/

-Effectively, whenever you make any changes in Reason sources, they get automatically compiled to JS.
-Then `webpack` picks the new files and bundles into a single file `main.js` inside `/bundledOutputs` dir.
+Effectively, whenever you make any changes in Reason sources, they get automatically compiled to JS — `webpack` picks the new files and bundles into a single file `main.js` inside `/bundledOutputs` dir.
 This file is ready to be used in the browser (see `/index.html`).

+## Dev build
+Run `npm run build`.

 ## Production build
-Run `npm run build`.
 For faster and smaller bundle try running `npm run prod`.

 # Demo
 [https://mmiszy.github.io/reason-react-simple-starter/](https://mmiszy.github.io/reason-react-simple-starter/)